“Mom…mom, mom, mom, mom…MOM!”

-So – you took a break from your career to be a stay at home parent for a few years while your children were young.
-Now that they are getting older and are in school full-time, you’re thinking about returning to the workforce.
+So – you took a break from your career to be a stay-at-home parent and you’re thinking about returning to the workforce.
 This might be a return to your former career or perhaps your interests and values have changed and you are interested in something completely different.
-Whatever you choose, know that you have developed some incredible skills during your time away from the workforce and those skills are in demand in today’s workplace!
+Whatever you choose, know that you have developed some incredible skills during your time away from the workforce and those skills are in demand in the workplace!

-Assuming it has been awhile since you have written a resume and launched a job search, you might be feeling overwhelmed given the amount of information available.
-A quick Google search for “how to write a resume” yields 144,000 results.
+When the time comes, you might be feeling overwhelmed given the amount of information available.
+A quick Google search for “how to write a resume” yields 2,010,000,000 results.
 Who has time to go through all those results, much less decide what is valid information?
-Not a stay at home mom!
-After years of working with women returning to the workforce, I’m offering 4 top tips on what to include on your stay at home mom resume.
+Not a stay-at-home mom!
+That’s why we’re offering four top tips on what to include on your stay-at-home mom resume.

 1) There is no such thing as a one-size-fits-all resume

 You cannot create one resume and use it for every application.
 You must customize each one and target it to the position.
-Use the job posting as your guide.
+Use the job posting as your guide when writing your resume.
 Pull out the keywords and skills and incorporate them into your resume.
 Otherwise, your resume will get lost and overlooked by applicant tracking systems.
 It might sound like a lot of work, editing your resume for each job you apply to, but it is critical to do this so your application will catch your reader’s attention.

-2) Identify the skills you gained while raising your kids
+2) Identify the skills you gained while taking care of your kids

-Consider ALL aspects of your life—organizing schedules, managing a household, managing finances, volunteering for your school, volunteering for your church, being on a board, involvement in your community, sports coaching, etc. Ask yourself and make a list: What do I do and how do I do it?
+Consider ALL aspects of your life—organizing schedules, managing a household, managing finances, helping your child with schoolwork, volunteering, being on a board, involvement in your community, etc. Ask yourself and make a list: What do I do and how do I do it?

 If you are uncertain about your skills and need help identifying them, evaluate yourself.
 Get help from a career development professional or do some self-assessment on your own.
 Try reviewing these employability skills from the Conference Board of Canada to see what skills you have.

-3) Address the gap on your stay at home mom resume
+3) Address the gap in your stay at home mom resume

 A resume that has a gap in employment can be a red flag for a recruiter.
 It is important to include employment dates, as this is information that employers look for.
-You will likely create a resume that contains information about the job(s) you had prior to raising your kids.
-Treat your experience as a stay at home mom as a position you held.
+You will likely create a resume that contains information about the job(s) you had prior to taking time away from the workforce.
+Treat your experience as a stay-at-home mom as a position you held.
 Give it a title, include dates, and outline the activities, skills, and accomplishments you acquired during this time.

 Having said that, avoid tongue-in-cheek titles such as “Chef,” “Domestic Engineer,” “Chauffeur,” and “Housekeeper.”
 It’s true you have done all these roles but using them as your job title on your resume will do you a disservice, confuse recruiters and applicant tracking systems, and not sell your transferable skills very well.
 To be blunt—you won’t be taken seriously.
-Instead, try something like “Career Sabbatical to Raise Children.”
-Your bullet points can include the skills you gained in your role as a stay at home parent that easily transfer to the position you are applying to.
+Instead, try something like “Career Sabbatical to Take Care of Children.”
+Your bullet points can include the skills you gained in your role as a stay-at-home parent that easily transfer to the position you are applying to.
 These are known as transferable skills.